-The City of Clayton has received federal funding for a preservation project to resurface Brentwood Blvd. from Forsyth to Clayton in 2018.
+The City of Clayton has received federal funding for a preservation project to resurface Brentwood Blvd. from Forsyth to Clayton.
 This federal funding application included resurfacing of the roadway, upgrading curb ramps to ADA standards, brick paver crosswalks, and a landscaped median (Bonhomme to Shaw Park).

 December 2018 - Final plans are under review and easement acquisition is near complete.
 Pending MoDOT approval of plans, the project is planned to be bid this winter with construction starting in the spring/summer and lasting approx. 3 months.